-Training includes full day classroom sessions that include live presentations, field trips, and learning labs in addition to 3–5 hours per week of on-line instruction (see list of computer experience and equipment requirements below).
-Participants are asked to plan to miss no more than one class.
+Training includes full day classroom sessions that include live presentations, field trips, and learning labs in addition to 5–10 hours per week of on-line instruction (see list of computer experience and equipment requirements below).
+Participants are asked to apply only if they know they can attend all 11 class days.

 The process to becoming a Master Gardener starts with an intensive 11-week training.
 During that time and combined with a year of on-the-job training, trainees develop the skills and knowledge to become effective community educators on plants, plant communities and the pests and problems which plague them.